rushealy-aws/aws-gs-digital-twin/docs/01-prerequisites.md

 ## AWS Account Requirements

 - An active AWS account with appropriate permissions.
 Note: This account may not be onboarded (previously or in the future) to the AWS Ground Station service for production use.
-- AWS Ground Station service access (contact aws-groundstation@amazon.com for onboarding)
+- AWS Ground Station service access (contact aws-groundstation@amazon.com or your AWS account team--Account Manager and Solutions Architect **preferred** onboarding)
 - Service quotas reviewed and increased if necessary
 - Understanding of satellite communications concepts